hyperledger/fabric/docs/source/couchdb_as_state_database.rst

 Indexes in CouchDB are required in order to make JSON queries efficient and are required for any JSON query with a sort.
 Indexes can be packaged alongside chaincode in a ``/META-INF/statedb/couchdb/indexes`` directory.
-Each index is defined in a text file formatted in JSON following the `CouchDB index JSON syntax <http://docs.couchdb.org/en/2.1.1/api/database/find.html#db-index>`__
-For example, to support the above marble query, a sample index on the ``docType`` and ``owner`` fields is provided:
+Each index must be defined in its own text file with extension ``*.json`` with the index definition formatted in JSON following the `CouchDB index JSON syntax <http://docs.couchdb.org/en/2.1.1/api/database/find.html#db-index>`__ For example, to support the above marble query, a sample index on the ``docType`` and ``owner`` fields is provided: